History of China–United States relations: The Boxer Rebellion

 In 1899, a movement of Chinese nationalists calling themselves the Society of Right and Harmonious Fists started a violent revolt in northern China, referred to by Westerners as the Boxer Rebellion, against foreign influence in trade, politics, religion, and technology.
 The campaigns took place from November 1899 to 7 September 1901, during the final years of Manchu rule in China under the Qing dynasty.

 The uprising began as an anti-foreign, anti-imperialist, peasant-based movement in northern China, in response to foreign westerners seizing land from locals, concession grabbing, and granting immunity to criminals who converted to Catholicism.
 The insurgents attacked foreigners, who were building railroads and violating Feng shui, and Christians, who were held responsible for the foreign domination of China.
-In June 1900, the Boxers entered Peking, and ransacked the area around the Foreign Legations.
+In June 1900, the Boxers entered Beijing, and ransacked the area around the Foreign Legations.
 On 21 June, in response to the Western attack on the Chinese Dagu Forts, Empress Dowager Cixi declared war against all Western powers.
 Diplomats, foreign civilians, soldiers, and Chinese Christians were besieged during the Siege of the International Legations for 55 days.
 A coalition called the Eight-Nation Alliance comprising Austria-Hungary, France, Germany, Italy, Japan, Russia, Britain and the United States organized the Seymour Expedition with 2000 troops, including 116 Americans.
 They were repulsed by the Boxers at the Battle of Langfang.
 A much larger Allied force formed the Gaselee Expedition and it was successful due to internal rivalries among the Chinese forces.

 The United States played a secondary but significant role in suppressing the Boxer Rebellion, largely due to the availability of warships stationed in the Philippines.
-In 1900-1901 American forces were included in the Allied occupation of Peking (Beijing).
-American commander, Colonel Adna Chaffee began public health, relief, and police operations in cooperation with Chinese officials.
+In 1900-1901 American forces were included in the Allied occupation of Beijing.
+The American commander, Colonel Adna Chaffee, began public health, relief, and police operations in cooperation with Chinese officials.
 Chaffee concluded that Asiatics respected only the superior power.
 Reassigned to the Philippines he applied the lessons there, combining benevolence and public health measures with force and cooperation with local officials.

-The Chinese paid indemnities to each of the powers.
-The U.S. used its $11 million share to promote cultural and educational exchanges and help China modernize.
-A number of schools were established in China, such as Tsinghua College in Peking.
+The foreign powers required China to pay them indemnities through the Boxer Protocol.
+In 1908, U.S. President Theodore Roosevelt appropriated the United States's Boxer indemnity funds to pay for educational exchanges with China, including scholarship funds which resulted in tends of thousands of Chinese students studying in the United States over the next 40 years.
+The use of Boxer Indemnity funds also funded a number of schools were established in China, such as Tsinghua College in Beijing.

 With national attention focused on the Boxers, American Protestants made missions to China a high priority.
 They supported 500 missionaries in 1890, more than 2000 in 1914, and 8300 in 1920.
 By 1927 they opened 16 American universities, six medical schools, and four theology schools, together with 265 middle schools and a large number of elementary schools.
 The number of converts was not large, but the educational influence was dramatic.